Bruce Murphy

 Schimel and Republicans have already signaled their concern about this, accusing Crawford of having plans to remap congressional districts, something she has denied.
 GOP leaders have reason to fear this: Fairly mapped districts combined with backlash to Trump’s radical agenda, could conceivably flip three congressional districts in Wisconsin.

-The high court could also take other votes that could affect the 2026 election, a story by Vote Beat noted: “Fights over electronic voting, Wisconsin’s membership in the multistate Electronic Registration Information Center, and election officials’ ability to access citizenship data are brewing in lower courts.”
+The high court could also make other rulings affecting the 2026 election, a story by Vote Beat noted: “Fights over electronic voting, Wisconsin’s membership in the multistate Electronic Registration Information Center, and election officials’ ability to access citizenship data are brewing in lower courts.”
 And the current liberal majority approved the use of absentee ballot boxes.
 These issues all relate to Republican efforts to reduce voter turnout.

 If you think stories like this are important, become a member of Urban Milwaukee and help support real, independent journalism.
 Plus you get some cool added benefits.